sandeshbhatjr/energy-prediction/README.md

 # energy-prediction
 What is the SOTA technique for forecasting day-ahead and intraday market prices for electricity in Germany?

+## Brief overview of domain knowledge

+Free electricity markets are governed by a strong supply-demand dynamics.
+The key reason is that electricity can't be stored, so what is generated needs to be used up instantly.
+This makes forecasting demands essential to the business.
+From an economic standpoint, there are three key markets in which electricity is traded:

+- **futures market**: the price is set (upto 6 years) in advance, though you pay a premium for this assurance,
+- **day-ahead market**: the price is set a day before,
+- **intra-day market**: the price is set upto ? minutes before?

 The following techniques are attempted:
 Standard ML techniques for time-series forecasting:
 1. Seasonal ARIMA model